Why Choosing the Right Bathroom Paint Really Matters

 In terms of the actual paint finishes, Consumer Reports recommends using either satin or semi-gloss.
 They argue, "Satin is more durable and shinier than eggshell and is ideal for a bathroom.
 It's also easy to clean.
 Use it for the walls, ceiling, and even the trim, because many satin finishes are tougher than they once were.
 Semi-gloss is even tougher and a cinch to clean.
 It can be used on the walls, ceiling, trim, and vanity—if you don't mind a shinier look."

-If you're looking for a step-by-step guide to painting a bathroom, check out this one courtesy of Valspar.
+Before breaking out your paint brush, clean the bathroom walls first so you'll start with a clean surface.
+Remove any existing mildew with a water and bleach solution (crack a window or turn on the exhaust fan while scrubbing).
 Those searching for a good paint to use in the bath might want to consider the Valspar Reserve Interior Paint, which promises "exceptional washability, a mildew-resistant finish, and superior adhesion to tough surfaces."
 Check, check, and check!
 If mold is already an issue, you also might want to look into a mold-killing primer.